-We’ve spent the bulk of this article discussing ways to manage money with intelligence so that your organization can enjoy a greater degree of flexibility.
+Managing money with intelligence for greater is great.
 However, it’s also smart to think about how you’re producing revenue.

 For optimal flexibility, look for ways to diversify your revenue streams.
 This will ensure you’re able to weather storms, crises, recessions, and other painful circumstances.

 “What separates brands who survived the financial crisis from those that were swallowed whole by it, is the flexibility in their business models to offer value to multiple demographics and customer segments,” entrepreneur Tahnee Elliot explains.

 When you have a wide customer demographic, a single negative economic condition isn’t going to run your business into the ground.
 You’ll be ready for any emergency or difficult times.

 Maintaining financial flexibility isn’t just about doing the right things.
 It’s also about avoiding mistakes that can otherwise cripple your business and handcuff your finances.

 Excessive debt on depreciating assets will kill cash flow and limit your ability to pivot.
 You should also avoid hiring people who go against your financial ideology.
 Too much friction among financial decision makers will lead to sloppy mistakes that are hard to recover come.